adrfig966/JekyllPortfolio/coding.md

 <div>
     <ul>
         <li>Built with Jekyll</li>
-        <li>Regular HTML, CSS, and JS because GH pages doesn't support plugins.</li>
+        <li>Regular HTML, CSS, and JS since GH pages doesn't support plugins well.</li>
-        <li>I'll likely move it to my VPS where my projects are hosted for more customizability.</li>
+        <li>I'll likely move it to my VPS where my projects are hosted, for more customizability, once I figure out an easy way to commit changes.</li>
     </ul>
 </div>